ZachRosenthal04/Player_Recommender_NHL/README.md

     return print(result_string)
 ```
-The output will look very similar to the Natural Stattrickl version
+The output will look very similar to the Natural Stattrick version

 ### Step 2 - Natural Stattrick *Optional*
 Get the baseline stats for the player and game state you want as the recommender's reference.